Hong Kong’s best cafés

 As the name suggests, the concept behind this Mong Kok café is to provide a space for people to take a pause while sipping a quality coffee.
 Pause It sources coffee beans from Ethiopia and Columbia, so the java tends to have a stronger citrus aroma.
 Aside from great flavours, the baristas here use natural colourings to spice up your coffee orders including the charcoal latte – which has been a huge hit on Instagram already – purple taro latte and red velvet latte.

-Despite relocating to a smaller venue from Second Lane and its limited seating, Unar Coffee Company continues to attract local coffee connoisseurs thanks to its refined choice of Italian coffee beans.
+Despite relocating from Second Lane to a smaller venue with limited seating, Unar Coffee Company continues to attract local coffee connoisseurs thanks to its refined choice of Italian coffee beans.
 Aside from the impressive selection of flavoured coffee including banana, crème brûlée and cucumber, Unar also boasts an ‘undrinkable chocolate’.
 Interested?
 The outdoor benches are perfect for people watching and lounging in the sun.